agnasser56/oyster-shipments-task/README.md

 **Exections & Assertions**
 - Chai is the tool used for assertions along with built-in assertions from Playwright
 - Mocha is the tool used for test execution along with Playwright execution command line

+**To run**
+- Clone the project to your local
+- In root folder, type: npm run test
+- Enjoy :)